 On July 4, 1997, the entire world watched as the Mars Pathfinder and the Sojourner Rover successfully landed on Mars.
 Donna led the Sojourner Truth team, the first team of any planetary rover.
 This robotics team developed a revolutionary robot that landed on Mars aboard the Pathfinder.
 The Pathfinder Mission was the United States’ first attempt at landing on Mars in 20 years, and Sojourner was the world’s first robotic planetary rover, proving rovers could work on Mars.

 After the discovery that rovers could work on Mars, the next rover missions from Spirit and Opportunity are still operating on the red planet.

-Sojourner exceeded all expectations sending back spectacular images of the Martian landscape.
-Millions of people who had tracked the mission's progress on the Internet watched as the first images emerged.
+Sojourner exceeded all expectations, as it sent spectacular images of the Martian landscape back to earth.
+Millions of people tracking mission progress watched over the Internet as the first images emerged.

 Donna went on to win the Washington Award in 2000, which is an award for American engineers and was formally inducted into the Oklahoma Women’s Hall of Fame in 2003.
 She is also the recipient of four honorary doctorates.

 Donna is the author of "Managing Martians," published in 1998 and 1999, and "Managing Creativity: A Practical Guide to Inventing, Developing, and Producing Innovative Products," available at her website.